 Note re image above: Image is used for educational and historical purposes and was sourced from the link provided in the text.
 All intellectual property therein belongs solely to its lawful owner, as applicable.
 All feedback welcomed.

-For a continuation of this post, see Part II.
+For a continuation, see Part II.